Dragon Models German officer figure of Kursk and Hobby Boss VK601 tank. I built them from December 2012 to March 2013.

 I thought the quick method is like a photo, cutting the teeth of the sprocket wheel after all the caterpillar adhered, I re-bond these teeth.
 Overall, it would be OK, some part is unnatural.

 The photo-etched parts were used moderately and the precision feeling has risen.
-These reserve caterpillars of the vehicle’s rear originally were bad shape, I chose the excess parts of caterpillar assembly.
+These reserve caterpillars of the vehicle’s rear originally were in bad shape, I chose the excess parts of caterpillar assembly.

 The size of a hatch is small and it is likely to be hard to make fit with the tank commander.
 I have to look for a figure from somewhere.
 Since the antenna was likely to be broken by the painting process, it has made sturdy using piano wire.